zunayed/blag/content/posts/2014-07-12 python-tips.md

 Author: Zunayed Morsalin
 Summary: Notes from Raymond Hettinger talk - Transforming Code into Beautiful, Idiomatic Python

+I recently watched Raymond Hettinger talk - Transforming Code into Beautiful, Idiomatic Python(https://www.youtube.com/watch?v=OSGv2VnC0go)  and found out a bunch of helpful tips.
+I highly recommend everyone to check it out.
+If you don’t have an hour to kill you can check out my notes for a quick read and pasteable code

 ## Table of Contents
 [Looping over a range of numbers](#loop1)
 [Looping over a collection](#loop2)